dimajix/flowman/docs/setup/config.md

 # Configuration Properties

-Flowman supports some configuration properties, which influence the behaviour.
-These properties either can be set on the command line via `--conf` (See [flowexec documentation](../cli/flowexec/index.md)), or in the `config` section of the flow specification (see [module documentation](../spec/module.md)) or in the namespace configuration (see [namespace documentation](../spec/namespace.md))
+Flowman supports some configuration properties, which influence the behavior.
+These properties either can be set on the command line via `--conf` (See [`flowexec` documentation](../cli/flowexec/index.md)), or in the `config` section of the flow specification (see [module documentation](../spec/module.md)) or in the namespace configuration (see [namespace documentation](../spec/namespace.md))